 - Access to the Chapter Toolkit to be used as a guide when applying best practices for managing your Chapter.

 The founders of SVA believed student veterans already paid their dues through their sacrifices of serving in our nation’s military, and this continues to guide the SVA philosophy to this day.
 There are no dues or fees associated with SVA membership.
 Individual Chapters may enact due or fee policies on their own but are encouraged to avoid any policies financially inhibiting any student veteran from membership and participation.
-Chapters should check with their institution of higher learning before implementing any dues or fees to ensure practices consistent with the rules of that university.
+Chapters should check with their institution of higher learning before implementing any dues or fees to ensure practices consistent with the rules of their university.

 - Be a registered student organization